EgorMaximenko/hom_rep/README.md

 "Complete homogeneous symmetric polynomials with repeating variables".

 The code is written in Sagemath.
-The code is very repetitive because each program is independent.
+The code is very repetitive because each script (file) is independent from the others.